 The more targeted your message is to a particular audience, the better response and return you’ll receive.
 Understand and identify the type of audience you wish to reach, whether that’s an existing one or a new prospect, and customize your message and offer that will best “speak” to that recipient.
 They are available in a variety of sizes and printing options to meet your business’s needs.

 Select Your Target Area

-Instead of shopping for the right mailing list, the Every Door Direct Mail® program means you simply select those zip codes and carrier routes that best target the hottest prospects for your advertising message.
+Instead of shopping for the right mailing list, the Every Door Direct Mail® program means you merely select those zip codes and carrier routes that best target the hottest prospects for your advertising message.
 Most retailers have a clearly defined geographic radius around their location that accounts for the majority of their business.
 All you need to do is match your “prospect zone” to the existing zip codes and carrier routes by using our mapping tool.
 We’ve created a short video highlighting the process of selecting a route with our easy-to-use mapping tool.
-(Select 1, 2 or 3 mile radius)
+(Select 1, 2 or 3-mile radius)